‘Teen Mom’ Star Kailyn Lowry: Fans Shouldn’t Worry After Homeless Comment

 Teen Mom star Kailyn Lowry has managed to rattle some feathers over the past couple of weeks.
 For a long time, fans believed that she was getting divorced from Javi Marroquin because she didn’t want any more children at the moment.
-After she suffered a miscarriage, she decided to focus on school and she wanted to go get a job while filming Teen Mom.
-However, within months of getting divorced from her estranged husband, this Teen Mom star announced that she was pregnant with her third child – without revealing who the father was.
+After she suffered a miscarriage, she decided to focus on school, and she wanted to get a job while filming Teen Mom.
+However, within months of getting divorced from her estranged husband, this Teen Mom star announced that she was pregnant with her third child — without revealing who the father was.

 According to a new tweet, Lowry is now facing more criticism from Teen Mom fans than ever before.
 It’s no secret that she is strong and has thick skin, but it sounds like many people feel that she’s betraying Javi.
 All he wanted was another child and rather than work on her marriage and trying for another child after her miscarriage, this Teen Mom star filed for divorce and got pregnant by another man.